What is A Savannah

 Breeders give the same vaccinations and veterinarian health

-“all killed” versus a “modified live” vaccination with my cats.
+prefer to use "all killed" versus a "modified live"

 course, all of our savannah kittens are fully litter box

 Does A Savannah Cost?

 of a Savannah will vary depending on the quality of the

 individual cat.
 Our Savannahs will be individually priced

 will be noted with their pictures.

 percentage Savannahs (F1's and F2's) are rarer and often,

 breeders worldwide have had success.

 are wild cats with special needs in terms of their caging

 requirements, their diet and their health care.
 Caring for

 time consuming and demanding.

 are average price ranges for PET kittens,

 breeders are priced higher: I do not produce F1's.
 Most

 range from $5500 - $8000

 range from $3000 - $4500

-range from $1500 –
+range from $1500 - $2500

 range from $1200 - $2000

 range from $1000 -$1500

 at times be out of the specified price range for various